DouglasNeuroInformatics/Douglas_User_Documentation/docs/using_the_system/security.md

 Servers are physically separated across the Douglas campus with continuous backups between them for disaster recovery.

+## System Security

+DNP compute infrastructure within the Douglas Research Centre is separate from DNP web services, which are hosted externally.
+All DNP systems run Ubuntu Long Term Support (LTS) releases, and root access on all machines is restricted to authorized DNP system administration staff.

+DNP has an active project to harden default system configurations toward alignment with ISO/IEC 27001.
+This work is ongoing and is not yet complete.

 ## Data Safety and Security

-Access to storage servers is restricted via hostname and IP, relying on the access controls to the network managed by Douglas IT.
+Network File System (NFS) security is managed via IP limits that restrict access to authorized DNP workstations, relying on the access controls to the network managed by Douglas IT.
 Storage allocations are mounted on-demand providing some obfuscation for mount names.
 All mount exports are exported with `root_squash` to enforce minimal permissions to workstations in the event of local compromise.

 Permissions for all storage allocations are user and research-group based (UNIX users/groups), with default permissions for newly created files owned by the user and group, and default read-only access for research group